Procedure – Electronic Resources and Internet Safety

 All work completed by students as part of the regular instructional program is owned by the student as soon as it is created, unless such work is created while the student is acting as an employee of the school system or unless such work has been paid for under a written agreement with the school system.
 If under an agreement with the district, the work will be considered the property of the district.
 Staff members must obtain a student’s permission prior to distributing his/her work to parties outside the school.

-Network Security and Privacy
+Network Security

-- Change passwords according to district policy;
+- Change passwords according to district policy/rules.

-- Do not use another user’s account;
+- Not use another user’s account;

 Student Data is Confidential